-Stay in nautical themed Guy Harvey Outpost on St. Pete Beach and you’ll be on one of the finest stretches of sand you can get to without leaving the USA.
-This resort is a great tropical break for couples, but even better for families thanks to a long list of activities.
+Stay in nautical themed RumFish Beach Resort on St. Pete Beach and you’ll be on one of the finest stretches of sand you can get to without leaving the USA.
+Formerly known as Guy Harvey Outpost, This resort is a great tropical break for couples, but even better for families thanks to a long list of activities.

 It’s still sunny and warm on St. Pete Beach as we put up this post on December 23.
 The water temperature in the Gulf of Mexico seldom dips below 70F either, so if you’re hardy enough you can swim in February.
 If nothing else you can stroll on the sand without being bundled up.